7 Magical Things to Do in Abisko This Winter (2023 Update)

 Book your Northern lights photography tour here!

-However, keep in mind that this does not include any photography equipment, so if you don’t have a DSLR or mirrorless camera plus tripod setup capable of setting up long exposure photos, it’s not the ideal tour for you.
+However, keep in mind that this does not include any photography equipment.
+If you don’t have a DSLR/mirrorless camera (and tripod) setup capable of setting up long exposure photos, it’s not the ideal tour for you if having your own photos of the Northern lights is the goal.

 Book your budget Abisko Northern lights tour here!